cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 The script `setting_up_config_and_dir.py` does a series of things:
 - Creates a directory with your source name within the directory `yourprojectname` and several subdirectories inside it that are necessary for the rest of the data reduction.
-- Generates a configuration file called config_step1.yaml with MAGIC, LST, and telescope ID information, and puts it in the directory created in the previous step.
+- Generates a configuration file called config_step1.yaml with and telescope ID information and adopted imaging/cleaning cuts, and puts it in the directory created in the previous step.
 - Links the MAGIC and MC data addresses to their respective subdirectories defined in the previous steps.
 - Runs the scripts `lst1_magic_mc_dl0_to_dl1.py` and `magic_calib_to_dl1.py` for each one of the linked data files.

-The sequence of telescopes is always LST1, LST2, LST3, LST4, MAGIC-I, MAGIC-II.
+In the file `config_general.yaml`, the sequence of telescopes is always LST1, LST2, LST3, LST4, MAGIC-I, MAGIC-II.
 So in this tutorial, we have
 LST-1 ID = 1
 LST-2 ID = 0
 LST-3 ID = 0